LankeyBoard/RulesGraph/generatedRules.md

 slug: COUNTER-ATTACK

 Attack the target with your currently equipped weapon or magic.
-The attack deals half your base damage rounded down.
+The Attack deals half your Base Damage rounded down.

 ### Dive Roll

 slug: DIVE-ROLL

-Move up to 10 ft.
+Move up to 10 ft. in a straight line.

 ## Moving in Combat

 slug: MOVING-COMBAT

 ruleType: RULE\
-In addition to an action, you can move during your turn in combat, moving up to your Speed in any direction.
+In addition to an Action, you can move during your turn in combat, moving up to your Speed in any direction.
 You can move at any point during your turn, and can split your move before and after your action.\
 Eg: You move 10 ft.
 Make an Attack and then move another 20 ft.
 If you move away from an enemy, they get a chance to make a counter attack against you as you try to slip by.

 ## Taking Damage